smartopm/open-platform/README.md

 on its own self signed certificates which are available on localhost:443

 Rather than rely on self-signed certificates, we include certificates for dev.dgdp.site.
-They are encrypted with the development.key from above, and may be decrypted by running `./bin/cert_setup.sh`
+They are encrypted with the development.key from above, and you should decrypt them by running `./bin/cert_setup.sh` on your development environment.

-The site is now available as https://dev.dgdp.site and https://localhost and Storybook will be available at http://localhost:6006
+The application will be available at custom set url for you.
+Example `https://<custom_name>.dgdp.site/`.

+Incase you do not know the url, consult your manager.

 dev.dgdp.site points to 127.0.0.1, if your development server is somewhere else please update /etc/hosts to point dev.dgdp.site to the appropriate IP address.

+The site is now available as https://dev.dgdp.site and https://localhost incase of local development

 ### Updating gems or node_modules